 So what’s this magic great communicators know?
 You know the ones, the folks who command attention easily.
 They tell great stories and have an authoritative, yet warm style.
 The ones who get people to follow them and do what they say.

 If things aren’t going your way in your life, you may want to look into refining your communication skills.
+Great communicators learned how to be influential.
 All the great communicators you know have done it.
 And they’re keeping it a secret.

 Even your speaking voice has a tremendous impact on how people feel about you.